-Disclosure of Outstanding Share Data (as at November 29, 2017)
+Disclosure of Outstanding Share Data (as at May 30, 2018)

-Subordinate Voting Shares outstanding: 1,018,752,027
+Subordinate Voting Shares outstanding: 1,017,658,227

-Multiple Voting Shares outstanding: 95,764
+Multiple Voting Shares outstanding: 197,558

-Three hundred Subordinate Voting Shares are convertible at the option of the shareholders at any time into one Multiple Voting Share.
-Similarly, each one Multiple Voting Share is convertible at the option of the shareholders at any time into three hundred Subordinate Voting Shares.
+Three hundred Subordinate Voting Shares are convertible at the option of each individual shareholder at any time into one Multiple Voting Share.
+Similarly, each one Multiple Voting Share is convertible at the option of each individual shareholder at any time into three hundred Subordinate Voting Shares.
 At all meetings of shareholders, shareholders are entitled to cast one vote for each one Subordinate Voting Share and to cast three hundred votes for each one Multiple Voting Share.
-Dividend and liquidation rights for each Multiple Voting Share are correspondingly three hundred times the dividend and liquidation rights for each subordinate voting share.
+Dividend and liquidation rights for each Multiple Voting Share are correspondingly three hundred times the dividend and liquidation rights for each Subordinate Voting Share.

-Subordinate Voting Share Warrants and compensation options outstanding: 233,564,649 Multiple Voting Share Warrant: 9,524
+Subordinate Voting Share Warrants and compensation options outstanding: 233,564,649 Multiple Voting Share Warrants outstanding: 107,672